OF YOUR STAY

 El Cotillo

 The town of El Cotillo lies on the wild west coast of Fuerteventura, straight on through Lajares.
 The waves to the south (Piedra Playa) are for experienced surfers only but drive along the dust tracks and park on the cliffs.
 Walk and enjoy the beach and views.
-Head even further south for 'Steps Beach'.
+Head even further south for 'Steps Beach' (5km along the track).
+Accessed by stairs down the cliff.
 Stunning and almost empty.

-Head into the small town past the whale skeleton and her story, the (usually locked) Castillo de El Toston, onto restaurants overlooking the sea.
+Head into the town past the whale skeleton and her story, the (usually locked) Castillo de El Toston, onto restaurants overlooking the sea.
+Round the corner to the tiny port and enjoy the amazing restaurants overlooking the bay.
+Vaca Azul is the best (need to book) and Mirador Sunset is great.

 El Cotillo Lagoons & Lighthouse

-The lagoons are sheltered bays where snorkelling and swimming can be enjoyed safely.
-Unusual rock formations are visible at low tide.
-Some beaches have cafés, and loos.
+The lagoons are sheltered bays where snorkelling and swimming can be enjoyed safely by everyone.

 Isla de Los Lobos

-Spend an excellent day exploring the blue lagoons, sandy beaches (Playa de la Concha), tiny fishing village, wild interior: if you've the energy, climb Montaña la Caldera (127m) or walk 3.5km to the northern point where there's an active lighthouse.
-Trainers, hat and water essential.
+Spend an excellent day exploring the blue lagoons, sandy beaches, tiny fishing village, wild interior: if you've the energy, climb the 127m Montaña la Caldera, or walk 3.5km to the northern point where there's a lighthouse.
+Trainers, hat and water essential foor too unless you visit the tiny restaurant in the village.
+Queue early and order your takeaway/book a table as soon as you arrive on the island (last order 1pm, shuts 3pm).
+Good takeaway coffee.